Combative Sports Life

-Gender confusion: Part 2
+Gender identity: Part 2

 By Robbert Wijtman

 Other sports have begun gender testing.
-Starting September 1, 2025, World Athletics (WA) will require all female athletes participating in world-ranking competitions to undergo a one-time cheek swab or blood test to detect the presence of the SRY gene, which is normally found on the Y chromosome.
+Starting September 1, 2025, World Athletics (WA) will require all female athletes participating in world-ranking competitions to undergo a one-time cheek swab or blood test to detect the presence of the SRY marker.

 In an article by Karleigh Webb, published by Out Sports on September 22, 2025, it is stated that it may not be that simple: